-There are a number of reasons why you may want to move your mortgage and understanding these can help you decide if it’s the right time.
+There are a number of reasons why you may want to move your mortgage from one lender to another – and understanding these can help you decide if it’s the right time.

 5 reasons you may look to remortgage:

-When your existing mortgage rate ends, you’ll usually move onto your lender’s standard variable rate (also known as SVR).
+When your existing mortgage rate ends, you’ll usually move onto your lender’s standard variable rate (SVR).
 This can be more expensive than your current rate so your monthly mortgage payments may increase.

 To avoid paying more, you could switch mortgage rates with your current lender or remortgage to a new lender in readiness for when your current mortgage rate finishes.
 It’s a good idea to start researching your options at least 6 months beforehand so your new deal or mortgage can start as your current one ends.